-There really are loads of people who feel that anyone with a cute farm will be thrilled to have their cast off ducklings, their child’s incubated chicks/science project, their unwanted cats, and even a goat or two.
+There really are loads of people who feel that anyone with a cute farm will be thrilled to have their cast-off ducklings, their child’s incubated chicks/science project, their unwanted cats, and even a goat or two.
 We ended up with all of the above.

-So now, you must imagine us a few years on, say 1996.
-We still have the two children, but we also have an abandoned, white cat named Caspar, and a perpetually revolving cast of unwanted chickens and ducks.
+By 1996, we not only have the two children, but we also have an abandoned, white cat named Caspar, and a perpetually revolving cast of unwanted chickens and ducks.
 I say, “revolving” because it turns out that chickens and ducks are quite difficult to keep alive on the farm.

 Most of our ducks have come to us from the Southern States farm store, by way of my own sister, Beth, who suffered from a lifelong duck obsession.
 Beth had moved from New Jersey to the town of Mount Airy a few years after Tom and I moved to our farm.
-As she had recently divorced, and was raising three children alone, it made sense for her to move nearer to her family.
+As she had recently divorced and was raising three children alone, it made sense for her to move nearer to her family.

 Having never lived in a rural setting – yet, years would pass before Beth realized that one could buy live ducklings.
 After moving to Mount Airy, she began to do just that.
 Beth would raise these in her bathtub, in her house in town, and dump them in our pond when they outgrew her place.

 She did not ask permission for these duck relocation projects.
-In fact, she was wont to show up when we were not at home so that her ducks could just appear in the pond, as if they had flown down for a stopover during their yearly migration.
+In fact, she was wont to show up when we were not at home so that her ducks could just appear in the pond as if they had flown down for a stopover during their yearly migration.
 This might have been credible if the ducks had not been Pekin Ducks.
 Domesticated ducks do not migrate without the help of irresponsible, former duckling owners – with bathtubs that need a good scrubbing.

 Pekin ducks are quite tame, and they will follow your children around nipping at their fingers and ankles on a regular basis.
 I can say, from personal experience, that once human-fed – they will allow little girls to hold them and carry them about without too much fuss.
 They will happily swim with your toddlers in their kiddie pool.

 However, they will also want to breed.
 Ducks are loud and rambunctious breeders.
 The male flaps across the surface of the pond, loudly honking, in pursuit of the female.
-She, is either completely unwilling, or really playing hard to get.
+She is either completely unwilling or really playing hard to get.
 This behavior can go on for half an hour or more, several times per day, for many days.
 This will occasion uncomfortable questions from your small children.
 It is also advisable to caution your small children not to discuss this duck behavior in public.